duongtai2404/apijapan/README.md

 # APIs for Study Japanese App.
-> We created with Nodejs, MySQL.
+> We created with Nodejs, MySQL and deploy to Heroku.

 ## Table of Contents
 * [General Info](#general-information)